Who is this Qualification for?

 This is a competency-based program.

-The minimum requirements for achievement of the MEM50105 Diploma of Engineering – Advanced Trade with no Trade Certificate are;
+The minimum requirements for achievement of the MEM30219 Certificate III in Engineering – Mechanical Trade are;

-- completion of all mandatory units of competency
+- completion of all core units of competency

-- completion of specialisation units from group 1 to a maximum value of 100 points
+- completion of Mechanical Trade stream units to the value of at least 40 points and

-- completion of specialisation units from group 3 to bring the total value of specialisation units in groups 1 and 2 and 3 to at least 136 points
+- completion of elective units to bring the total value of Mechanical Trade stream and elective units to at least 63 points.

-Relevance to engineering workplace requirements can be tailored via selections of Specialisation units.
+Relevance to engineering workplace requirements can be tailored via selections of Mechanical Trade and elective units.

 Participants may continue studies through enrolment in a university degree, applying for articulation on a case-by-case basis.